5 Modern Technologies That Are Making Wireless DJing Possible

 With W+ Link, as long as both the transmitter and headphones are charged, you get effectively latency-free audio, meaning it is suddenly fine for use by DJs and producers.

 Why wireless?
-Because in a studio, it’s nice to wander around while hearing what’s going on, with advantages for vocalists, producers, musicians and indeed anyone who doesn’t want to be “tied to the console” while being creative.
 For DJs, no tripping over the headphones cable!
+And for producers, it’s nice to wander around while hearing what’s going on.
+This tech has advantages for anyone who doesn’t want to be “tied to the console” while being creative.

 Why does it work?
 Because the tech is effectively latency-free, the audio quality is very good, and both units can be charged for many hours of battery life – all of which results in a practical and elegant solution.